Montreal Screwjob: Bret Hart's departure from the WWF

-McMahon believed he made the right choice in pressing Hart to return, which kept him from joining WCW in 1996.
-However, by September 22, 1997, the WWF's monetary problems were at an all-time high.
-McMahon began to defer payments to Hart, claiming that the WWF was in "financial peril."
-At this time, McMahon reviewed the WWF's plans for the future, and saw the likes of Stone Cold Steve Austin, The Undertaker, and D-Generation X (DX) leading what was to become "The Attitude Era".
-WWF's plans did not include Hart; McMahon therefore encouraged Hart to reopen negotiations with WCW.
+McMahon believed he made the right choice in pressing Hart to return to the WWF, which kept him from joining WCW in 1996.
+By September 22, 1997, the promotion's monetary problems were at an all-time high.
+McMahon began deferring payments to Hart, claiming the company was in "financial peril".
+Meanwhile, McMahon reviewed the WWF's plans for the future and saw the likes of Stone Cold Steve Austin, The Undertaker, and D-Generation X (DX) leading what was to become the "Attitude Era".
+The WWF's plans did not include Hart; McMahon therefore encouraged Hart to reopen negotiations with WCW.
 While Hart considered an offer from then-WCW President Eric Bischoff, McMahon informed Hart that the WWF would honor his contract if he chose to stay.
-But, when Hart talked to McMahon about future plans and storylines, he was disappointed by McMahon's response and what he considered lackluster suggestions.
-At the time, Hart felt as though his career had been sabotaged by changes to his character, which had been retooled as an anti-America Canadian nationalist; as a result, he drew significant ire from American audiences, but remained a hero in his native Canada, as well as throughout Europe, with Hart himself stating that young fans in Germany for example liked his pink and black outfit and saw him as the right kind of hero.
-As a result, he was neither a hero nor a villain, and as such could not be properly placed into feuds with other wrestlers with more concrete personas.
-Hart had also been unhappy about McMahon's move towards more controversial subject matter, which would become a staple of the company's product during the Attitude Era.
+When Hart spoke with McMahon about future plans and storylines, he was disappointed by McMahon's response and by what he considered lackluster suggestions.
+At the time, Hart felt as though his career had been sabotaged by changes to his character, which had been retooled as an anti-American Canadian nationalist; as a result, he drew significant ire from U.S. audiences but remained a hero in his native Canada, as well as throughout Europe, with Hart himself stating that young fans in Germany liked his pink and black outfit and saw him as the right kind of hero.

+Hart was neither a hero nor a villain, and as such could not be properly placed into feuds with other wrestlers with more concrete personas.
+He had been unhappy about McMahon's move towards more controversial subject matter, which would become a staple of the WWF's product during the Attitude Era.
 Convinced that McMahon's future plans did not include him, Hart resigned from the WWF and signed an agreement with WCW, which had just offered him a large $3 million per annum contract on November 1, 1997.
-Hart's signing the WCW deal caused McMahon to worry about the possibility of Hart entering WCW while still WWF Champion.
-Hart asked McMahon if he would be mocked after leaving for WCW, as had occurred with other wrestlers who had transferred to WCW from the WWF (for example, Hulk Hogan and Randy Savage going by the names of "The Huckster" and "The Nacho Man" respectively in the "Billionaire Ted" sketches of early 1996, as well as having Rick Bognar and Glenn Jacobs portray the characters of Razor Ramon and Diesel respectively, characters that were made famous by both Scott Hall and Kevin Nash respectively before they joined WCW later in 1996).
+Hart's signing this deal caused McMahon to worry about the possibility of Hart entering WCW while still the WWF Champion.
+Hart asked McMahon if he would be mocked after leaving for WCW, as had occurred with other WWF wrestlers who had transferred to the rival promotion (for example, Hulk Hogan and Randy Savage going by the names of "The Huckster" and "The Nacho Man" respectively in the "Billionaire Ted" sketches of early 1996, as well as having Rick Bognar and Glenn Jacobs portray the characters of Razor Ramon and Diesel, respectively, characters that were made famous by both Scott Hall and Kevin Nash respectively before they joined WCW later in 1996).
 McMahon assured him that nothing of the sort would happen.
-Despite this, on the night after the Montreal Screwjob on Monday Night Raw, D-Generation X performed a segment mockingly re-enacting the match between Michaels and Hart, with a dwarf dressed as Bret.
+Despite this, on the night after the Montreal Screwjob on Monday Night Raw, the DX performed a segment mockingly re-enacting the match between Michaels and Hart, with a dwarf dressed as the latter.